Drugs and Clinical Trials Rules, 2019

 - New rules have reduced the time for approving applications, which has now come down to 30 days for drugs manufactured in India and 90 days for those developed outside the country.

-- Drug Controller General of India will decide the compensation in cases of death and permanent disability or other injury to a trial subject.
+- Drug Controller General of India will decide the compensation in cases of death and permanent disability or another injury to a trial subject.

 - The requirement of a local clinical trial may be waived for approval of a new drug if it is approved and marketed in any of the countries specified by the Drugs Controller General with the approval of the government.

-- Ethics committee will monitor the trials and decide on the amount of compensation in cases of adverse events.
+- The ethics committee will monitor the trials and decide on the amount of compensation in cases of adverse events.

 - It has been mandated that in case of injury to the clinical trial subject, medical management will be provided as long as required as per the opinion of the investigator.